Women in business

 Family firms have a larger proportion of women on boards and women CEOs than nonfamily firms.

-Family firms have a higher proportion of women on board regardless of firm size.
-Among family firms, the proportion of women on board is lowest among the largest firms.
+Family firms have a higher proportion of women on the board regardless of firm size.
+Among family firms, the proportion of women on the board is lowest among the largest firms.

 Family ownership is more important in less central areas.
 Moreover, while the typical size of nonfamily firms decreases abruptly from more to less central regions, the typical size of family firms is more stable.

-The proportion of women on board is larger in family firms than in nonfamily firms across all geographical regions.
-The smaller size of nonfamily firms in less central regions is associated with a higher proportion of women on board.
+The proportion of women on boards is higher in family firms than in nonfamily firms across all regions.
+The smaller size of nonfamily firms in less central regions is associated with a higher proportion of women on the board.

 If we look at large firms, defined as firms with at least 100 million kroner in turnover and 100 employees, it appears that nonfamily firms have caught up with family firms in the proportion of family CEOs in recent years.